patroni/patroni/docs/dynamic_configuration.rst

 - If some of the options that require restart are changed (we should look at the context in pg_settings and at the actual values of those options), a pending_restart flag of a given node is set.
 This flag is reset on any restart.

-Parameters would be applied in the following order (run-time are given the highest priority):
+The parameters would be applied in the following order (run-time are given the highest priority):

 1. load parameters from file `postgresql.base.conf`
 2. load parameters from file `postgresql.conf`